decatur/jenky/README.md

 If Jenky finds a virtual environment in the `venv` folder, then the python runtime is resolved according this environment.

-# Start Processes from Shell

-You can optionally/manually start processes which are managed by Jenky from shell.
-Jenky has a contract with processes you have to respect.
-This contract is documented in `restart_jenky.sh`.
-Please adapt this script to your needs (Unix only).

 # References
 * [spotify/dh-virtualenv: Python virtualenvs in Debian packages](https://github.com/spotify/dh-virtualenv)